DebasishPH/MIT-Team12/README.md

 <!-- TABLE OF CONTENTS -->
 ## In a hurry?
-check out via direct link :
+Check out on _Heroku_ via direct link : https://ohlc-chart-engine.herokuapp.com/
-https://ohlc-chart-engine.herokuapp.com/
 <details open="open">
 <summary>Table of Contents</summary>